 “Why China is the FinTech Capital of the World?”— 50 Point Summary.

-There is an old Chinese saying — “You cannot see the picture, if you’re in the frame.” — which aptly summarizes the state of Fintech as seen through a “western frame.”
+This old Chinese saying aptly summarizes the state of Fintech as seen through a “western frame.”

 Having spent six months in the mystical land of Confucius, Dragons, Alibaba, Tencent, and Baidu — I have concluded that: